Food Festivals in Barcelona

 Mercat de Mercats

-The Mercat de Mercats, taking place from 18th-20th October, will be held in front of Barcelona’s Cathedral and is a must-attend event for food lovers.
+The Mercat de Mercats (Market of Markets) in Barcelona traditionally takes place in October at Plaça de Catalunya.
+However, as of now (June 2025), the organisers have not yet announced the exact dates for this year’s 2025 edition, though it’s expected to occur sometime in October.
+This event is a must-attend event for food lovers.
 As one of the largest gastronomic showcases in the city, it features the very best of Catalonia’s culinary delights.
 Attendees can enjoy an impressive variety of tapas, with 54 market stalls run by local farmers, winemakers, restaurants and bars.
 For those eager to dive deeper into the region’s cuisine, there are also cooking classes available, offering a chance to learn more about the dishes served at the event.
 It’s the perfect opportunity to savour Catalonia’s rich food culture while experiencing the vibrant atmosphere of Barcelona.

 Year-Round Food Festivals/Markets in Barcelona